 A couple of days later, he wanted to go again.
 This time only three of us went, and we ended up sitting in the bleachers.
 Wow—a 13 year old kid sitting in the Bronx Bombers Bleachers—now that was an educational experience!
 Again, I don’t remember anything about the opposing team—but I remember just being there, watching the game, and being with my dad.

 Little did any of us know that year would be his last to watch the Boys of Summer.
 Daddy’s heart gave out and he died very suddenly at the age of 55 only five months after seeing the Yankees play in 1970.
-He was a well-loved pillar in our little community of 6000, and the church he helped build and where he served as a deacon was packed to the gills for the funeral.
+He was a well-loved pillar in our little community of 6000.
+The church he helped build and where he served as a deacon, First Southern Baptist, was packed to the gills for the funeral.
 What a legacy of integrity and faithfulness my father left us all.

 But frankly, we three Ranger fans wondered if Daddy was giving the Cardinals a little heavenly help during their 2011 World Series win– especially when Jan declared “Rangers 3, Daddy 4!”